Addressing Barriers To Veterans’ Mental Health Care

 Getty/AnnaStills

 Veterans may form these beliefs due to social pressure to be "tough" and silently cope with all challenging events.
-Instead of talking about emotions with their peers, veterans may have memories of silence and internalized fears.
+Instead of talking about emotions with their peers or families, veterans may have memories of silence and internalized fears.
 In addition, being in a rugged and intense environment one year and in an office with a counselor the next might feel confusing and insulting.
 However, despite these stigmas, it can take bravery and grit to connect with a professional despite outdated cultural norms.

 What other treatment barriers do veterans face?